Scott S. Harris

 Scott Sessions Harris (born November 7, 1965) is an American lawyer serving since September 2013 as the 20th Clerk of the Supreme Court of the United States.
 Prior to appointment to his current position, Harris spent 11 years as the Supreme Court's legal counsel.
-He is the grandson of Baseball Hall of Fame member, manager Bucky Harris of the Washington Senators.
+He is the grandson of Baseball Hall of Fame member Bucky Harris, who was the manager of the Washington Senators.